 What Will I Study?

-Graduates of the Nyack School of Nursing will be equipped to do the following:
+Graduates of the School of Nursing will be able to:

-- Affirm godly living as foundational to the Christian nursing practice.
+- Pursue truth and knowledge as the foundations of Christian nursing practice.

-- Value each person as created in the image of God.
+- Exhibit value for each person as created in the image of God and provide nursing care to diverse populations with sensitivity to cultural values.

 Nursing course highlights include: